 John Lewis Partnership

-The John Lewis Partnership operates two of the UK’s most successful and well-loved brands, John Lewis and Waitrose.
+The John Lewis Partnership operates two of the UK’s most successful and well-loved brands, John Lewis & Partners and Waitrose & Partners.

-The business has annual gross sales of over £11bn and is the UK’s largest employee-owned business, where all 86,700 staff are Partners in the business.
-The Partnership has more than 400 shops across the UK, with significant online operations.
+The business has annual gross sales of over £11.7bn and is the UK’s largest employee-owned business, where all 83,900 staff are Partners in the business.
+The Partnership has 400 shops across the UK, with significant online operations.

 The Partnership’s ultimate purpose, written into its Constitution, is the happiness of all its members, through their worthwhile and satisfying employment in a successful business.
 The Partnership aims to make a sufficient profit to sustain its commercial vitality.

 As a co-owner, every Partner has a say in how the business is run through a democratic system that has stood the test of nearly a century of endeavour.
 Each Partner receives a share in the company’s profits, through an annual bonus.